 Agencies that serve the homeless need operating funds in order to maintain a solid foundation on which to build the platforms that make these goals reality.
 State programs that assist the homeless all come with hefty match requirements which are a burden to local agencies.
-The city already provides funding to the agencies administering these programs, any expansion of existing programs will require additional funding and staff capacity building.
+The city already provides partial funding to the agencies administering these programs.
+Any expansion of existing programs will require additional funding and staff capacity building.
+Organization's that participated in the planning process support the project and the mission and expect to be compensated for reasonable and necessary costs to operate and expand services to successfully carry out HOME-ARP activities.